 - the type of works you want to do

 Follow the steps below to help you gather the right information for your proposal.

 Before you apply for a Planning Permit, make sure you research the property and planning policies that may impact your proposed development or site.

 Here are some things you can do:

-- read the Boroondara Planning Scheme, which explains how land can be used and developed within our municipality.
+- read the Boroondara Planning Scheme on our Boroondara Planning Scheme page, which explains how land can be used and developed within our municipality.

 Step 2: Get some professional advice